YonLJ/purephp/site/docs/guide/basic-usage.md

 ## Next Steps

+- [SVG and XML Support](/guide/svg-xml) - Learn about SVG graphics and XML documents
 - [Utility Functions](/guide/utils) - Learn about built-in utility functions
 - [Components](/guide/components) - Learn how to create and use components
 - [TailwindCSS Integration](/guide/tailwindcss) - Learn how to use with TailwindCSS